EvoShield's Protective Wrist Guards are a great asset behind the plate, as they help to protect a vulnerable part of a catcher's arm from injury.

 EvoShield's Protective Wrist Guard is designed to be worn from the base of the wrist on your glove hand up your forearm by about 5 inches.

-This guard compresses the wrist and helps protects catchers from wild pitches and bad hops in general that could be directed to that part of the body.
+This baseball wrist guard compresses the wrist and helps protects catchers from wild pitches and bad hops in general that could be directed to that part of the body.
 The picture below demonstrates this well.

-The wrist guard is reversible, so you can also wear it at the plate.
+This catchers arm guard is reversible, so you can also wear it at the plate.

 When worn while batting, the guard can help protect you from serious injury if a wild pitch hits you on the wrist.